shannenpy/ASG1/README.md

 - __Product and sevices page__ which allows users to choose the catergory they want or service they need.
 - __Contact us page__ which allows users to get in touch with owner by filling up a form.
 - __Reviews/ testimonial page__ which allows users to read other user's past experiences so that new users will be more confident when using the website.
+- __Pricing page__ which allows users to choose a package suitable for them once their free trial is over by reading all the T&Cs for each package listed.
 - __Add to cart__ function which allows users to collate what they want before finalising their purchase.
 - __Wishlist__ function which allows users to save any designs or templates they like in case they want to use it in the future by clicking the heart(like) button.